Kilian-Jugie/UnknownLegacy/README.md

 # UnknownLegacy
-Minecraft Like from scratch, custom engine with OpenGL & physic with PhysX WIP
+Minecraft Like from scratch, custom engine with OpenGL WIP